dcf21/star-charter/README.md

 # StarCharter

-`StarCharter` is a versatile command-line tool for producing charts of the night sky.
+`StarCharter` is a versatile command-line tool for producing charts of the night sky in a wide variety of styles.
 Charts can be generated relative to the local horizon, depicting the sky as seen from a particular location at a particular time, or as a star atlas in equatorial or galactic coordinates.
-A large array of configuration options are available to allow the charts to be fully customised.
+Many configuration options are available to allow the charts to be fully customised.

-`StarCharter` can depict the positions of solar system objects - planets, asteroids and comets - retrieving their positions from NASA's DE430 ephemeris, and the paths of these objects across the sky over a specified time period can also be shown.
+`StarCharter` can depict the positions of solar system objects - planets, asteroids and comets - retrieving their positions from NASA's DE430 ephemeris.
+The paths of these objects across the sky can also be shown over a specified time period.

 Charts can be generated in either PNG (bitmap graphics) format for quick viewing and use online, or in PDF/SVG/EPS (vector graphics) formats for